fabioaromanini/webpack/README.md

 it's access time may be reduced if it only requires you to download a small amount of code!

 ### Vendor asset caching (section 5)
 Major browsers use caching as a way to improve the velocity that pages take to load.
 With Webpack and code splitting, we can take advantage of it.
-First, the vendor (third party) code should be separated from the application source code, so that it won't be downloaded everytime the application's main code is updated (i.e., if you update a feature and still use the same libs, there is no need to download the libs code).
+First, the vendor (third party) code should be separated from the application source code, so that it won't be downloaded everytime the application's main code is updated (i.e., if you update a feature and still use the same libs, there is no need to download once again the same old libs code).